Venues

 the historic Jewish district, you find lots of indie, rock, gothic and

-it not necessarily useful with the girls at the bar making a noise carrying
+not necessarily useful with the girls at the bar making a noise carrying

 is still an important venue in Berlin.
 Check local listing for what